-A total of 68 and 61 WRPs were noted on the two survey nights, respectively.
-The locations of all the WRPs recorded during the survey are shown in Figure 1.
+A total of 79 and 75 WRPs were noted on the two survey nights, respectively.
+The locations of all the WRPs recorded during the survey are shown in Attachment 1.

-The density of WRPs within Busselton Health Campus is 20 individuals per hectare of canopy (WRP/ha), based on an estimated remaining canopy area of 3.35 ha (Coffey, 2013b).
+The density of WRPs within Busselton Health Campus is approximately 23 individuals per hectare of canopy (WRP/ha), based on an estimated remaining canopy area of 3.35 ha (Coffey, 2013b).

-WRPs were found as individuals, pairs and as a group of up to four individuals.
-Most pairs consisted of an adult and sub-adult that had not dispersed vet.
+WRPs were observed as individuals, in pairs and groups of three.
+The majority of pairs consisted of an adult and sub-adult that had not yet dispersed.

-A total of 18 dreys were recorded during the daytime survey, with four dreys classified as Category 1.
-Six dreys were classified as Category 2, five dreys were classified as Category 3 and three dreys were classified as Category 4.
-Three of the dreys were occupied by WRPs during the day.
-Two WRPs were recorded during the day in the fork of two branches in the Peppermint trees.
+A total of 16 dreys were recorded during the daytime survey, with two dreys classified as Category 1, seven dreys classified as Category 2 and seven dreys classified as Category 3.
+No dreys classified as Category 4 were recorded.
+Four of the dreys were positively identified as being occupied by WRPs during the day.
+Another four WRPs were recorded during the day in the fork of branches in two Agonis flexuosa (Peppermint), one Eucalyptus and one Melaleuca tree, with one WRP sighted in a nest box.